mnevinTransunion/netclientapi/README.md

 // 4.
 You can now get your Decision from Trustev base on the case you have given us!
 Decision decision = ApiClient.GetDecision(returnCase.Id);

-// No its up to you what you do with our decision
+// Now its up to you what you do with our decision
 ```